-The motivation for the conditionality on pension reforms ranged from (i) the need for parametric reforms to address short-term budgetary pressures or reduce a deficit in the prevailing pension scheme; (ii) rationalizing an actuarially unsustainable pension system; (iii) redressing preferential pensions accorded to particular occupational groups; (iv) addressing constraints on the investment portfolios allowed for private pension funds (typically allowing greater foreign asset exposure or reduced requirements on government bond holdings; (v) strengthening the regulatory policy framework as relates to pension funds and occasionally (vi) addressing issues of elderly poverty or broaden the coverage of the pension system.
-Long-term sustainability and short-term budgetary restraint were the dominant motives, appearing in 21 and 18, respectively, of the 33 countrieswith pension-related structural conditionality (as discussed below).
+The [IMF’s?] motivation for the conditionality on pension reforms ranged from (i) the need for parametric reforms to address short-term budgetary pressures or reduce a deficit in the prevailing pension scheme; (ii) rationalizing an actuarially unsustainable pension system; (iii) redressing preferential pensions accorded to particular occupational groups; (iv) addressing constraints on the investment portfolios allowed for private pension funds (typically allowing greater foreign asset exposure or reduced requirements on government bond holdings; (v) strengthening the regulatory policy framework as relates to pension funds and occasionally (vi) addressing issues of elderly poverty or broaden the coverage of the pension system.
+Long-term sustainability and short-term budgetary restraint were the dominant motives, featuring in 21 and 18 of the 34 countries, respectively, as pension-related structural conditionality.

 Motivation(s): Why Did the Fund Get Involved?